WorkED123/hacker-profile/README.md

-<h1> Lesson 14.3: Types of Cybercrime </h1>
+<h1> Lesson 14.5: Hacker Profilies </h1>
 <h2> Summary</h2>

-<p1>In this lesson, students will explore the diverse landscape of cybercrime, understanding its various forms, motivations, and impacts.
-Through a deep dive into the tactics of cybercriminals, learners will gain insights into how to recognize and counteract these digital threats.</p1>
+<p1>In this lesson, students will explore the different types of hackers and their motivations.
+Students will learn about the various categories of hackers, including white hat, black hat, grey hat, and other less common types.
+The lesson will emphasize the ethical and legal implications of hacking and highlight the importance of cybersecurity in protecting against malicious hacking activities.</p1>
 <br>

 <h2>Learning Objectives</h2>
 <ul>
-<li>Students will be able to identify and describe the various types of cybercrimes and their underlying motivations.</li>
+<li>Understand the distinctions between white hat, black hat, grey hat, and other hacker types.</li>
   <br>
-<li>Students will gain an understanding of the direct and indirect impacts of cybercrimes on individuals, organizations, and societies.</li><br>

-<li>Students will recognize the tactics, techniques, and procedures (TTPs) employed by cybercriminals.</li><br>

-<li>Students will learn basic preventive measures to safeguard against common cybercrimes.</li><br>
+<li>Recognize the various motivations behind hacking, from ethical hacking to cybercrime.</li><br>

+<li>Discuss the ethical considerations and legal consequences related to different kinds of hacking.</li><br>

+<li>Relate theoretical knowledge to real-world incidents involving various types of hackers.</li><br>
+<li>Outline basic strategies for protecting personal and organizational data from malicious hacking.</li>

 </ul>